 “Let me know within the next week,” William said, as if reading Rollo’s mind.
 “About the trip to my uncle and aunt’s.
 I’d like to see you there, and I know they would too.”

 Rollo nodded.
 “I will let you know,” he repeated.

 He had quite made up his mind.
 He would not go.

 I hope you enjoyed the preview of my new novel“Eloise, a Benevolent Lady”.
-It will be live on Amazon soon!
+Claim your copy now!